ubuwaits/beautiful-web-type/README.md

 I have spent a great deal of time sorting through the growing number of open-source typefaces.
 I will highlight only those that show a high level of quality.

-I plan on growing this site to be the definitive resource for open-source typefaces.
+I plan on growing this site to be the definitive resource for open-source type.
 Please consider supporting the project via [Patreon](https://www.patreon.com/ubuwaits).

 * Patreon: https://www.patreon.com/ubuwaits
 * Newsletter: https://tinyletter.com/beautifulwebtype